v3kt0r-87/Mesa-Turnip-Builder/UPDATES.md

 # Update Changelog

+**October 4, 2024** : Updated Mesa version to 24.2.4

+1: All previous Mesa Dev build drivers were removed , only Stable builds will be uploaded from now on

 **September 19, 2024** : Updated Mesa version to 24.2.3

 1. Sorry for not uploading drivers on time , i had a leg injury